Clinical Information

 Reducing SSI rates can reduce readmissions, antibiotic use, offer cost savings and benefit patient quality of life.4

-For more information on Leukomed Sorbact and the support available, please click here to send an email enquiry.
+For more information on Leukomed Sorbact and the support available, please contact us here.

 *© NICE 2021 Leukomed Sorbact for preventing surgical site infection.